Don't Push the Panic Button: A Pragmatic Approach for Dealing with Market Uncertainty

 The biggest thing we don't know is what the market is going to do tomorrow, next week, or next year.
 We can try to find answers in the tea leaves of past markets and crystal balls of the financial news.
 But at the end of the day, it's a guessing game.

-But regardless of what I or any other financial professional tells you, there are more productive ways to approach the uncertainty than trying to time the market and making financial decisions based on what we *think* the market is going to do and when.
+But regardless of what anyone says, there are more productive ways to approach the uncertainty than trying to time the market and making financial decisions based on what we *think* the market is going to do and when.

 Let's consider what we do know.